 In the case of income producing properties - rental houses for example - the appraiser may use an additional approach to value.
 In this scenario, the amount of revenue the property yields is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.

 Coming Up With The Final Value

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-Note: While the appraised value is probably the best indication of what a house is worth, it may not be the final sales price.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
-The bottom line is, an appraiser from The August Group Inc. will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
+The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueDepending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from The August Group Inc. will help you get the most accurate property value, so you can make the most informed real estate decisions.